MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-item-templates.md

     The files for the template are added to a .zip file and copied to the directory you specified in the wizard.
 The default location is *%USERPROFILE%\Documents\Visual Studio \<version\>\My Exported Templates*.

 1. If you did not select the option **Automatically import the template into Visual Studio** in the **Export Template Wizard**, locate the exported template and copy it to the user item template directory.
-The default location is %USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ItemTemplates.
+The default location is *%USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ItemTemplates*.

 1. Close Visual Studio and then reopen it.

-1. Create a new project, or open an existing project, and then choose **Project** > **Add New Item** or press **Ctrl** + **Shift** + **A**.
+1. Create a new project, or open an existing project, and then choose **Project** > **Add New Item** or press **Ctrl**+**Shift**+**A**.

    The item template appears in the **Add New Item** dialog box.
 If you added a description in the **Export Template Wizard**, the description appears on the right side of the dialog box.

 ## To enable the item template to be used in a Universal Windows App project

-The wizard does much of the work to create a basic template, but in many cases you need to manually modify the .vstemplate file after you have exported the template.
+The wizard does much of the work to create a basic template, but in many cases you need to manually modify the *.vstemplate* file after you have exported the template.
 For example, if you want the item to appear in the **Add New Item** dialog for a Universal Windows App project, you have to perform a few extra steps.

 1. Follow the steps in the previous section to export an item template.

-1. Extract the .zip file that was created, and open the .vstemplate file in Visual Studio.
+1. Extract the *.zip* file that was created, and open the *.vstemplate* file in Visual Studio.

 1. For a C# Universal Windows project, add the following XML inside the `<TemplateData>` element: